bennpham/FileCopyBackup/README.md

 -	If you get the File cannot be found error, when you backup, your backup folders will be created anyways, but it will be empty.
 -	If a directory doesn’t exist, it will be created
--	The backups will be made based on the settings you have set in your options (they will be cover in the OPTIONS section) o	Backup #1 Default = Exact o	Backup #2 Default = Overwrite
+-	The backups will be made based on the settings you have set in your options (they will be cover in the OPTIONS section)
+  *	Backup #1 Default = Exact
+  *	Backup #2 Default = Overwrite
 -	There are rare cases that an unknown error will occur.
 One of them is entering a name for a directory using invalid symbols

 Tool: Option
 --------------
-You can select option by either clicking the big OPTION button or go to File -> Option.
+You can select option by either clicking the big OPTION button or go to File --> Option.

 Save Destination on Start
 ---------------------------